 Long one of the primary stops along the Mother Road, Oklahoma City (pop.
 649,021) is the only place along the route singled out for praise in the Bobby Troup song (“Oklahoma City is mighty pretty”), no doubt thanks to the easy rhyme.
 Its wealth of “City Beautiful” era avenues and neighborhoods makes it not only mighty pretty but enjoyable.
 The city was the biggest boomtown of the 1889 Land Rush, when Oklahoma was opened for white settlement after being set aside “for eternity” as Indian Territory.
 Between noon and sundown on April 22, some 50,000 people raced here to claim the new lands—many of them having illegally camped out beforehand, earning the nickname “Sooner,” which is still applied to the state’s college football team.

-A second boom took place during the Depression years, when oil was struck.
+A second boom took place during the Great Depression years, when oil was struck.
 There are still producing wells in the center of the city, including some on the grounds of the state capitol.
-The collapse of the oil industry in the 1980s hit hard, but the shock of the 1995 bombing seems to have galvanized the city, which has since revitalized itself with a gorgeous new baseball stadium, an exciting NBA basketball team, a concert arena, and canal-side cafés, all collected in the compact, walkable “Bricktown” warehouse district.
+The collapse of the oil industry in the 1980s hit hard, then the shock of the 1995 antigovernment terrorist bombing carried out by Timothy McVeigh in 1995 hit even harder.
+The city has since revitalized itself, with a gorgeous new baseball stadium, an exciting NBA basketball team, a concert arena, and canal-side cafés, all collected in the compact walkable “Bricktown” warehouse district.

-Accommodation options in and around OKC are provided by the usual motel chains, plus a very nice Hampton Inn (300 E. Sheridan Ave., 405/232-3600, $150 and up) in Bricktown.
+Lodging options in and around OKC are provided by the usual motel chains, plus a nice Hampton Inn (300 E. Sheridan Ave., 405/232-3600, $119 and up) in Bricktown.